-- 16. The methodology described in [CEM] has been used to conduct the evaluation.
-The TOE is a smartcard product type, so additional supporting documentation related to the Joint Interpretation Library (JIL) has been used as follows: - Composite product evaluation for Smart Cards and similar devices [JIL COMP]; - Application of Attack Methods to Smartcards [JIL_AM]; - Application of Attack Potential to Smartcards [JIL_AP]; - Security Architecture requirements (ADV_ARC) for Smart Cards and similar devices [JIL ARC]. - 17.
-The Evaluators' testing of the TOE was performed entirely at UL's premises in Basingstoke, UK, using final samples. - 18.
-As agreed in advance with the CESG Certification Body, the Evaluators reused the site visit results from a previous evaluation under the French Scheme, and the Evaluators performed a site visit to cover ALC_TAT.2 which was not covered by that previous evaluation.
+16. The methodology described in [CEM] has been used to conduct the evaluation.
+The TOE is a smartcard product type, so additional supporting documentation related to the Joint Interpretation Library (JIL) has been used as follows:

-December 2014 Issue 1.0 Page 5 of 20
+- Composite product evaluation for Smart Cards and similar devices [JIL\COMP]; - Application of Attack Methods to Smartcards [JIL\AM]; - Application of Attack Potential to Smartcards [JIL\AP]; - Security Architecture requirements (ADV\ARC) for Smart Cards and similar devices [JIL\ARC].

+17. The Evaluators' testing of the TOE was performed entirely at UL's premises in Basingstoke, UK, using final samples.

+18. As agreed in advance with the CESG Certification Body, the Evaluators reused the site visit results from a previous evaluation under the French Scheme.

 19. The CESG Certification Body monitored the evaluation, which was performed by the UL Transaction Security Commercial Evaluation Facility (CLEF).
-The evaluation addressed the requirements specified in the ST [ST]/[ST_LITE].
-The results of that work, completed in December 2014, were reported in the Evaluation Technical Report (ETR)[ETR].
+The evaluation addressed the requirements specified in the ST [ST]/[ST\LITE].
+The results of this work, completed in December 2014, were reported in the Evaluation Technical Report (ETR) [ETR].